Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices

 Equation \eqref{eq4} features the same deterministic derivative terms as the KPZ equation \cite{kardar}.
 We have introduced two parameters, $\nu \equiv a^2 \Gamma^{(1)}(0)$ and $\lambda/2 \equiv a^2 \Gamma^{(2)}(0)$, following the standard notation in the surface growth literature, where they quantify smoothening surface tension and interface growth along the local surface normal direction, respectively \cite{barabasi}.
-This formal connection between oscillator lattices and rough interfaces has been pointed out on several occasions in the literature, as mentioned in the Introduction, with some recent works even exploiting it for the study of synchronization in novel scenarios \cite{lauter,moroney}.
+In the case of the oscillators such names at most provide an intuitive meaning to the parameters, which are not necessarily positive.
+This formal connection between oscillator lattices and rough interfaces has been pointed out on several occasions in the literature, with some recent works even exploiting it for the study of synchronization in novel scenarios \cite{lauter,moroney}.

-However, Eq.~\eqref{eq4} differs from the KPZ equation by the noise term, $\omega^*({\bf x})\equiv \omega({\bf x}) + 2 d \Gamma(0)$, because it is time-independent, in contrast with the time-dependent noise of the standard KPZ equation.
-For a given assignment of (randomly distributed) intrinsic frequencies $\omega({\bf x})$, the term $\omega^*({\bf x})$ acts as quenched disorder, in such a way that the system evolves \emph{deterministically} from the initial condition (unless an external thermal-noise source is explicitly included, see e.g.\!
-Ref.~\cite{lauter}).
+Notice, however, that in Eq.~\eqref{eq4} the noise term, $\omega^*({\bf x})$ is time-independent, in contrast with the time-dependent noise of the standard KPZ equation.
+In the presence of such quenched disorder the system evolves \emph{deterministically} from the initial condition.
 The dynamics is akin to that of a growth process in a medium for which the disorder values depend on the substrate coordinate ${\bf x}$ but not on the local value of the interface ``height'' $\phi({\bf x},t)$.
-In the kinetic roughening literature, Eq.\ \eqref{eq4} is in fact described as the KPZ equation with \emph{columnar} noise \cite{halpinhealy, szendro}.
-Other forms of quenched disorder, analogous to those met by interfaces moving through porous media \cite{barabasi}, would require the intrinsic frequencies to depend of the instantaneous phases, which appears to be unphysical.
+In the kinetic roughening literature, Eq.\ \eqref{eq4} is known as the KPZ equation with \emph{columnar} noise \cite{halpinhealy, szendro}.
+Its linear version, obtained for $\lambda = 0$, is the EW equation with columnar noise, known also as the Larkin model.